at-pyrix/pyrix/README.md

 ```
 Copyright (C) 2024 at-pyrix (pyrix)

-This program is free software; you can redistribute it and/or modify
+This program is free* software; you can redistribute it and/or modify
 it under the terms of this license.

 This program is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-GNU General Public License for more details.

-You should have received a copy of this license
-along with this program.

-Attribution is required when distributing this software.
+*Attribution is required when distributing this software.

-Commercial use of this software is not permitted.
+*Commercial use of this software is not permitted.
 ```